csghormley/point-it-out/README.md

 ## Resources

-Look at the aliases in ./docker-stack/alias - lots of shortcuts here that will help you build situational awareness.
+Look at the aliases in ./docker-stack/alias - lots of shortcuts here that will help build situational awareness of the stack.
 Stackoverflow usually has the answer
-Docker.com has pretty good documentation on the docker-compose.yml file directives and options.
+See Docker.com for docker-compose.yml file directives and options.
 Djangoproject.com

-Baby steps: You're going to need a running postgres to do much with Django.
-Fortunately that container runs a recent stock version of the database server so this is a low barrier to entry.

 Activate the venv: